Illinois-IoT/main-project/tutorials/day4/day4.md

 ### a) What is a Web Server?

-In a nutshell, a web server is both the hardware and software required to create a website that you can access via the internet.
+In a nutshell, a web server is both the hardware and software required to create a website that you can access via the Internet.

 For example, if you go to `amazon.com`, a request is made from your computer to a server owned by Amazon.
 The returned result is what you see on your screen.
-If you want to access any piece of data/information through the internet, that data/information must be stored somewhere and there must be some sort of software to help you access it.
+If you want to access any piece of data/information through the Internet, that data/information must be stored somewhere and there must be some sort of software to help you access it.

 On the hardware side, a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
 A web server connects to the internet and supports physical data interchange with other devices connected to the web.